Product Sourcing in South East Asia: Ultimate Guide // Best Products In Thailand, Malaysia, Singapore, and Indonesia

 Key Industries In Indonesia

-• Textiles: Indonesia’s textile and apparel industry significantly contributes to the national economy.
+The textile and apparel industry in Indonesia makes a significant contribution to the national economy.
 Its extensive operations span from raw material production to finished garments.
-The industry is supported by a comprehensive supply chain, including locally sourced natural fibers like cotton and synthetic materials.
+The industry is supported by a comprehensive supply chain, which includes both locally sourced natural fibers, such as cotton, and synthetic materials.

-• Footwear: Indonesia stands as one of the top global producers of footwear.
+Indonesia is one of the top global producers of footwear.
 The sector benefits from skilled artisans and a tradition of craftsmanship, complemented by modern production techniques, making it a hub for domestic and international companies.

 Business Environment Of Indonesia